userthreads/lodestar-suite/README.md

 A: Meteor itself is highly advanced, hence you can edit and make amazing stuff out of it.. though I am migrating the functionality of it to my own, therefore importantly, I came up with fair play version.<br>
 <br>
 Q: Are there any hidden unfair advantage modules?<br>
-A: No, you can review the code.<br>
+A: No, all unfair advantage modules have been removed.
+The client is now 100% fair play compliant.<br>
 <br>
 Q: Any plans for different UI?
 Like the ones in NoRisk, Lunar or CheatBreaker?<br>
 A: Yes, but here's a catch: It is hard to implement it because current Meteor UI is already great and flexible for future ideas.